Blue Eyed Mama's Blog – Family Recipes, Crafts, and Homeschool Ideas

 Seasons Greetings

-Don’t forget to print out the instructions below and have a wonderful time making your cards.
-I’d love to hear how your card making party goes in the comment section below or tag me on your creations (@Bemandfam)… I’d love to see them.
-Don’t forget to join the community on Facebook and Instagram… to see some of the daily crazy!
+I hope that these cards spark some inspiration!
+I’d love to hear how your card making party goes in the comment section below or tag me on your creations (@Bemandfam)… I’d love to see them on Facebook and Instagram

 Merry Christmas and Happy Holidays,